Gear Guide

 A rain shell is the flexible option for anglers who need one layer across fishing, travel, and general outdoor use.
 A fishing rain jacket usually adds angler-focused details and tougher wet-deck utility.
 Bibs make sense when spray, seated boat runs, or steady rain are likely.

 Boat days punish light layers fast.
 Spray comes sideways, seats get wet, and the cold shows up after speed.
-AFTCO is a strong fishing-specific path here.
+HUK is the fishing-first path here.
 Patagonia fits when the priority is a premium shell system that also works off the boat.

-Surf rain gear needs room over insulation, should not fight casting, and should still work when you are walking the beach or standing near rocks.
+Surf rainwear needs room over insulation, should not fight casting, and should still work when you are walking the beach or standing near rocks.
 Think about cuffs, hood fit, and how the jacket interacts with waders or a surf belt.

 Spring and fall cold rain